Augmented Reality Remote Assistance – The Complete Guide

 Communication service providers (telcos): With the growth of the Internet of Things (IoT), CSPs are tasked with delivering and supporting a wider range of hardware devices and services to consumers.
-AR remote assistance helps ensure more efficient issue resolution, less costly hardware replacements and truck rolls, and higher levels of customer satisfaction, as this telecom provider happily discovered.
-For example, an agent can see the connections on the back of a customer’s set-top box, router, or modem, an agent can immediately understand the problem and guide the customer to the correct connections.
+Remote assistance augmented reality helps ensure more efficient issue resolution, less costly hardware replacements and truck rolls, and higher levels of customer satisfaction, as this telecom provider happily discovered.
+For example, an agent can see the connections on the back of a customer’s set-top box, router, or modem.
+They can then immediately understand the problem and guide the customer to the correct connections.

 Here’s how Tier-1 telecom Vodafone is harnessing remote assistance AR to better support their customers.

-Consumer electronic brands Whether supporting home appliances, smart devices or wearables, customer service agents who provide assistance with consumer electronics benefit from using AR remote assistance.
+Consumer electronic brands Whether supporting home appliances, smart devices or wearables, customer service agents who provide assistance with consumer electronics benefit from using remote assistance augmented reality.
 The technology helps agents better support customers throughout the lifecycle of their equipment, from installation and setup to updates and repairs.

 With the growth of the smart home and proliferation of connected devices, AR remote assistance is the right solution at the right time, scaling the capabilities of enterprises to support smart home adoption.

-Watch how the employees of global electronics conglomerate Samsung responded to the implementation of AR remote assistance in their call centers.
+Watch how the employees of global electronics conglomerate Samsung responded to the implementation of remote assistance augmented reality in their call centers.

-Utility companies: AR remote assistance can improve the way utility companies process and resolve inquiries, including troubleshooting and maintenance, hazard reporting, billing inquiries and installation guidance.
+Utility companies: The new technology can improve the way utility companies process and resolve inquiries, including troubleshooting and maintenance, hazard reporting, billing inquiries and installation guidance.
 The technology helps utilities reduce operational costs, increase adoption of smart utility devices, promote safety in the field, and boost customer satisfaction.

 Insurance and financial institutions: With AR remote assistance, customers can easily gain clarity on billing or invoice inquiries, with the agent sharing their view and pointing where necessary.
-Agents can use AR remote assistance to validate customer identities, or gather specific visual evidence or proof for disputes.
+Agents can use it to validate customer identities, or gather specific visual evidence or proof for disputes.

-The technology also helps support insurance-based IoT devices, such as in-vehicle telecommunication devices, smart smoke and CO detectors, and digital doorbells, which are increasingly being used for alerts, damage detection, and risk and claim assessment.
+The technology also helps support insurance-based IoT devices, such as in-vehicle telecommunication devices, smart smoke and CO detectors, and digital doorbells.
+These are increasingly being used for alerts, damage detection, and risk and claim assessment.